HAY

 Next Steps

 During usability testing, there were issues identified regarding the menu navigation hierarchy.
-While I did implement some changes, conducting an A/B test would have provided data-driven confirmation of these improvements.
+While I did implement a few changes, conducting further user testing would have provided the data needed to make further improvements.
 This is a valuable oversight to consider in future projects.